pipwilson/blog/content/blog/2024/12/The origins of Romeo and Juliet.md

 ---
-title: The origins of Romeo and Juliet
 date: 2024-12-22 19:32:05
 slug: the-origins-of-romeo-and-juliet
 taxonomies:
   tags:
   - shakespeare
   - chaucer
+  - drama
+  - literature
+  - novella
+title: The origins of Romeo and Juliet
 ---

 Romeo and Juliet is one of Shakespeare's most well known plays.